rohitphular/predictx-pilot/README.md

 ## Running JUnit & Integration test

-Use package test of maven.
+Use test goal of maven.
 Both are combined in different execution.
 More info inside pom.xml

 ```bash